Muramasa: The Demon Blade: Plot

-While willing to accept his death and allow Momohime her remaining time in her body, Kongiku shows them another way to Heaven.
-There, Yukinojo appears and reveals that he had the Dark Resurrection all along.
+While willing to accept his death and allow Momohime her remaining time in her body, Kongiku shows them another way to Heaven on Mount Kongō, where Rankai's temple is located.
+There, Yukinojo reveals that he had the Dark Resurrection all along.
 They are then attacked by Fudo-Myoou, who is there to deliver divine justice upon Jinkuro.
-In the first ending, Jinkuro allows himself to be sent to Hell while Momohime lives; she decides to forgo her marriage to Yukinojo and become a Buddhist nun in the hope of saving Jinkuro's soul through prayer.
-In the second ending, Momohime and Jinkuro are intercepted by Kisuke and Yuzuruha, resulting in Kongiku being robbed of her human form as punishment for her defiance.
-Though defeated, Kisuke delivers a fatal wound to Momohime, forcing Jinkuro to merge his soul with Momohime's to save her: this act leaves her an amnesiac but grants her Jinkuro's sword fighting abilities, which become legendary as she travels Japan in search of her missing memories.
-In the third ending, after the battle with Fudo-Myoou Jinkuro is transported to the night he first attacked Yukinojo and Momohime with the power of the Oboro Muramasa Demon Blade, which can defy the passage of fate.
-He chooses not to attack them, then later possesses Yukinojo's body and uses that position to ensure Momohime's safety and her family's security.
-Momohime herself lives to be one hundred years old and bears three children, while Kongiku remains close to Jinkuro in the guise of a servant.
+In the first ending, Jinkuro allows himself to be sent to Hell while Momohime lives; she forgoes her marriage to Yukinojo and becomes a Buddhist nun to save Jinkuro's soul.
+In the second ending, Momohime and Jinkuro are intercepted by Kisuke and Yuzuruha, who turns Kongiku back into a fox as punishment for her actions.
+Though defeated, the dying Kisuke delivers a fatal wound to Momohime, forcing Jinkuro to merge his soul with Momohime's to save her: this act leaves her an amnesiac but grants her Jinkuro's sword fighting abilities, which become legendary as she travels Japan with Kongiku.
+In the third ending, after the battle with Fudo-Myoou, Jinkuro is transported to the night he attacked Yukinojo by the Oboro Muramasa Demon Blade, which can defy the passage of fate.
+He chooses not to attack them, later possessing Yukinojo so he can safeguard Momohime's family.
+Momohime lives to be one hundred years old and bears three children, while Kongiku remains close to Jinkuro in the guise of a servant.